Upland, California: Early history

 Upland is located at the foot of the San Gabriel Mountains on an east–west trail that was used by the Native Americans and Spanish missionaries, part of what is now known as the Old Spanish Trail.
 To the west, the trail led to the San Gabriel Mission, which Spanish Missionaries built in 1771.

 In 1774, Spanish explorer Juan Bautista de Anza established an overland route from Arizona to California, with part of the trail passing through present day Upland on the way to the San Gabriel Mission.
 Anza's route went through Yuma, the San Gorgonio Pass and through the San Bernardino Valley.
 In 1775, Anza led a second expedition consisting of more than 240 people on a journey of over two thousand miles to the San Francisco Bay.
 En route, the expedition reached the San Gabriel Mission on January 4, 1776.
-The expedition reached the San Francisco Bay on June 27, 1776, where Anza founded the present day city of San Francisco.
+The expedition reached the San Francisco Bay on June 27, 1776, where Anza founded the present-day city of San Francisco.
 Five years later, in 1781, Spanish settlers followed Anza's route to found the city of Los Angeles a few miles west of the San Gabriel Mission.

 Following the Anza expedition, the San Gabriel Mission became an important stopping place for expeditions traveling between Arizona and California.
 The mission was the first place where supplies could be procured after crossing the desert, and as travel over this road increased, the mission arranged to establish a supply station at some intermediate point east.
 In 1810, a party of missionaries, soldiers, and Native Americans from San Gabriel mission, under the leadership of Padre Dumetz, were sent out to select a location.
-On the 20th of May, 1810, they came into the San Bernardino Valley.
+On May 20, 1810, they came into the San Bernardino Valley.
 This, according to the Roman Catholic Calendar of Saints, was the feast day of Saint Bernardino of Siena, and they named the valley in his honor.
 The expedition named the area around Upland "Cucamonga," which in the Tongvan language meant "sand place."